 Having no money at the time, he took a pick and shovel and cut down the mountainside, put the earth in wheelbarrows and filled up the canyon to make a front yard.
 This took about one year and then he built the pueblo in the hole he had made because he wanted it to fit into the mountain.

-The east wall on the ground floor is 100 feet long and has no doors or windows.
-The sun rises but does not shine into the rooms downstairs until it is on the way down.
-This helps to keep it cooler.
-The east wall is 24 inches thick at the bottom and 10 inches or more thick at the top.
 For most of the construction, he hauled sand in a Model T Ford.
 The rocks and water for cement were transported in barrels.
 He mixed it all by hand in a box and did most of the construction alone.
 On occasion he had another man help him.
 Cabot toiled for over twenty years on his beloved pueblo.

 That pueblo stands today, as Cabot's Pueblo Museum - a spectacular desert treasure, and a fitting monument to Yerxa's faith and love for this desert community.